Are Flat-Coated Retrievers Good with Kids? Family Guide

 Flat-Coated Retrievers are energetic and large, which means they can accidentally knock over small children.
 Supervision is essential, but they generally love kids.

-With a typical weight of 60-70 lbs and lifespan of 8-10 yrs, the Flat-Coated Retriever requires thoughtful care tailored to their specific breed characteristics.
-The Flat-Coated Retriever occupies a unique position among large breeds, weighing 60-70 lbs and carrying a temperament shaped by the sporting group's heritage.
+Weighing around 60-70 lbs and lifespan of 8-10 yrs, the Flat-Coated Retriever benefits from care tailored to its physical and behavioral profile.
+The Flat-Coated Retriever stands out among large breeds, weighing 60-70 lbs and carrying a temperament shaped by the sporting group's heritage.

 Age-Appropriate Interactions